 It has been very rewarding over the last three years to watch the team develop and grow in their roles.
-Jill Brown, School Support Officer has led two successful applications for Erasmus+ funding which has resulted in the successful implementation of a strategic European partnership involving collaboration with Ireland, Scotland, Denmark and Finland.
+Jill Brown, Schools' Support Officer has led two successful applications for Erasmus+ funding which has resulted in the successful implementation of a strategic European partnership involving collaboration with Ireland, Scotland, Denmark and Finland.
 In November 2019 I had the privilege of accompanying 18 senior leaders from controlled schools on an Erasmus+ Mobility to Finland and Estonia to explore practice in these two high performing countries.

 What are the challenges in Education Support?

 Schools are facing unprecedented challenges in a number of ways.
 School budgets are under severe pressure, there are increasing numbers of pupils presenting with special educational needs and many with greater complexity of need.
 We have some ‘state of the art’ school buildings; many schools, however, require significant investment to make them fit for purpose and to provide the high quality learning environment that all pupils in controlled schools should have.
 CSSC cannot on its own resolve these issues; we are, however, committed to working in partnership with DE, EA and other stakeholders to ensure education is sufficiently resourced to enable schools to continue to provide high quality education for our children and young people.

 What was the best piece of advice given to you?